renpy/renpy/sphinx/source/testcases.rst

 A clause can be given, just by itself. ::

     pause 5
     click

 until statement
 ---------------
 This statement consists in two clauses, separated by the word ``until``.
 If and when the right clause is ready, it is executed and control is passed to the next statement.
-If not, the left clause is executed until the right clause is ready, then the right clause is executed.
+Otherwise, the left clause is executed until the right clause is ready, and then the right clause is executed.

 This is basically an inline while loop. ::

+    click until eval renpy.get_screen("choice")
+    "ask her right"
     click until "It's an interactive book."

 pass statement